nus-cs2103-AY2122S1/ip/docs/README.md

 Example of usage:
 `deadline My task with a deadline /by 2021-09-28`

-You should write DUE_DATE in YYYY-MM-DD format, where YYYY is the year in four digits, MM is the month in two digits, and DD is the date in two digits.

 Expected outcome:

 You will see a message that the task has been added if it was successful.